Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ### Possibility 3: You need to update your Vanilla client to 1.14d and then restart your PC afterwards.

-#### Not sure what triggers this bug, but patching the Vanilla client from 1.14b to 1.14d fixes this issue.
+#### Not sure what triggers this bug, but patching the Vanilla client from 1.14b to 1.14d reportedly fixes this issue for some.
 PC restart required to see if fix worked.

 ### Possibility 4: Compatibility